Montenegro at the 2016 Summer Paralympics: Swimming

-Competing in his maiden Paralympic Games, Ilija Tadić was 17 years old at the time of the Rio Summer Paralympics.
+Competing in his first Paralympic Games, Ilija Tadić was 17 years old at the time of the Rio Summer Paralympics.
 He is classified as S9 because his left arm is amputated below the elbow.
 Tadić qualified for these Paralympics at an internationally sanctioned meeting in the Croatian city of Split in January 2016 because his best time of 26.65 seconds was three-hundredths of a second faster than the "A" qualifying standard for the men's 50 metre freestyle S9 event.
 He said before the Games that his objective was to justify the expectations put upon him by the Montenegrin delegation by finishing with the best possible result.
 Tadić competed in the heat stages of the men's 100 metres freestyle S9 competition on 12 September.
 Assigned to heat two, he came sixth out of seven swimmers, with a time of 59.91 seconds.
 Only the top eight between all three heats could advance to the finals, and Tadić was eliminated since he ranked 17th overall.
 The next day, he was drawn to the third heat of the men's 50 metres freestyle S9 competition, finishing with a time of 27.60 seconds, which put him joint in fifth and last position with Cody Bureau of the United States.
 Tadić did not advance to the final since only the top eight swimmers were permitted in the last stage of the tournament.